<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Whilst I spent the first 2.5 years working to deliver a high volume of projects with some fantastic people doing most of the hard work in the background, a more recent highlight has been my involvement in the Lower North Island Integrated Mobility (LNIRIM) programme, working on new rail yards that support new rolling stock and future network growth throughout the Wellington region.
 A project where balancing operational constraints, stakeholder needs, programme constraints, and technical design, whilst managing budgets and resources becomes business as usual!
 I have been lucky to have an awesome team with me delivering exceptional work throughout!</p>

-<p>I’ve spent a lot of time supporting projects like the iReX Picton staging works, the iReX wind down works, and now the Ferry Replacement Programme (FRP), all of which are of course completely different projects…Those kinds of projects really highlight what rail engineering is all about — working in constrained environments, solving challenging problems, and keeping everything aligned across multiple disciplines, whilst dealing with the political fallout that undoubtedly happens every 3 years.</p>
+<p>I enjoyed spending time supporting projects like iREX and the more recent Ferry Replacement Programme (FRP).
+These kinds of projects really highlight what rail engineering is all about — working in constrained environments, solving challenging problems, and keeping everything aligned across multiple disciplines.</p>

 <p>One of the biggest learnings along the way is that rail projects are entirely a team sport.
 Good outcomes rely on multiple disciplines working together effectively — track, civil, signalling, electrical, and operations all need to align.
 Building strong relationships with clients and partners, and maintaining open communication, is just as important as getting the technical design right.</p>